MinghuiChen43/awesome-deep-phenomena/README.md

   - Aditya Chattopadhyay, Anirban Sarkar, Prantik Howlader, Vineeth N Balasubramanian. *WACV 2018*
   - Digest: Building on a recently proposed method called Grad-CAM, we propose a generalized method called Grad-CAM++ that can provide better visual explanations of CNN model predictions, in terms of better object localization as well as explaining occurrences of multiple object instances in a single image, when compared to state-of-the-art.

+- Interpretation of Neural Networks is Fragile. [[paper]](https://arxiv.org/abs/1710.10547)
+  - Amirata Ghorbani, Abubakar Abid, James Zou. *AAAI 2019*
+  - Digest: In this paper, we show that interpretation of deep learning predictions is extremely fragile in the following sense: two perceptively indistinguishable inputs with the same predicted label can be assigned very different interpretations.

 - SmoothGrad: removing noise by adding noise. [[paper]](https://arxiv.org/abs/1706.03825) [[code]](https://github.com/hs2k/pytorch-smoothgrad)
   - Daniel Smilkov, Nikhil Thorat, Been Kim, Fernanda Viégas, Martin Wattenberg.
   - Digest:  This paper makes two contributions: it introduces SmoothGrad, a simple method that can help visually sharpen gradient-based sensitivity maps, and it discusses lessons in the visualization of these maps.